BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/ro_crate_modification_readme.md

-The modification pipeline takes a **minimal RO-Crate** — a lightweight intermediate format containing only a Study entry and a file list — and enriches it with study and REMBI metadata, image assignments, and specimen track information, producing a fully-described RO-Crate suitable for ingest.
+The modification pipeline takes a **minimal RO-Crate** — a lightweight intermediate format containing only a Study entry and a file list — and enriches it with study and REMBI metadata, image assignment, annotation assignment, and specimen track information, producing a fully-described RO-Crate suitable for ingest.

 The pipeline aims to be source-agnostic, but currently is geared toward,